agilecrm/widget-api-html/README.md

 **d) agile_crm_get_contact_property_by_subtype(propertyName, subtype)**

-   This will return the current contact property with key 'propertyName' and possess a subtype of `subtype`.
+   This will return the current contact property with key `propertyName` and possess a subtype of `subtype`.
 If there's no result, then it will return `undefined` object.

         Syntax:
               agile_crm_get_contact_property_by_subtype(propertyName, subtype)